Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 Looking at Figure~\ref{fig:dynhp_error} we notice that $\alpha_{bs}$ controls the trade-off between training convergence speed and model accuracy.
 In fact, looking at Figure~\ref{fig:mnist_dynhp_acc}, low values of $\alpha_{bs}$ (e.g., $\alpha_{bs} = 0.971$) induce a quite slow convergence to medium quality solutions while with higher values of $\alpha_{bs}$ (e.g., $\alpha_{bs} = 0.975$) the results are comparable with SP and HP.
 Interestingly, for values in between (e.g., $\alpha_{bs} = 0.972$), DynHP converges to a higher quality solution, outperforming both SP and HP in terms of average misclassification error.
 As far as Fashion-MNIST is concerned, we notice that the converge speed of DynHP is in general slower that both SP and HP.
 However, though slower, DynHP shows that for some configurations it is able to out perform both HP and SP.

+Figure~\ref{fig:mnist_dynhp_acc} also reports the analysis for the ResNet network on the CIFAR-10 dataset.
+Here, the optimal performance of DynHP is achieved with $\alpha_{bs} = 0.79$.
+In this specific configuration, DynHP is able to outperform HP while it achieves a higher loss of 11.13\% with respect to SP.
+As far as convergence is concerned, in the case of ResNet the convergence of DynHP is not slower than the one of HP and SP even if its trend appears less regular for some specific values of $\alpha_{bs}$.

-These results represent a first insight on the benefits obtained by the combination of dynamic mini-batch size and the hard-pruning.
-The take-home message is that by fine-tuning the growth rate for the size of mini-batches, we can not only counterbalance the loss of expressive power of the network due to the irreversible hard-pruning process but also to converge to better solutions than the ones obtained with SP and HP.
+These results represent a first insight into the potential benefits obtainable by combining dynamic mini-batch size and the hard-pruning.
+The take-home message is that by fine-tuning the growth rate for the size of mini-batches, we can counterbalance the loss of expressive power of the network due to the irreversible hard-pruning process and converge to better solutions than the ones obtained with SP and HP.
+Clearly, as the complexity of the network to compress increases, as in RN case, finding the best trade-off between pruning and training becomes more challenging, as reported by the accuracy results.

+Finally, note that these findings of convergence are promising, but further investigation is required.
+In particular, a theoretical derivation of the convergence performance as a function of the algorithm's parameters (and $\alpha_{bs}$ in particular) would be very useful.
+However, due to the complexity of the required derivations, this is left as future work.